M00staff/coding-challenge/README.md

 `GraphQL because it can make interactions with the backend a cake walk`

-`React Hooks (this is currently in progress) becuase you can use them to replace Redux (which i am actually a big fan of and understand quite well - i think the React community doesn't though)`
+`React Hooks (this is currently in progress) because you can use them to replace Redux (which i am actually a big fan of and understand quite well - i think the React community doesn't though)`